particle-iot/thermostat/README.md

 In one terminal:

-    redis-server
+    redis-server /usr/local/etc/redis.conf

+(following instructions from homebrew install)

 In another terminal:

     script/start_server.sh

-* Note: You'll need to change the SPARK_CORE_DEVICE_ID and SPARK_CORE_ACCESS_TOKEN env vars to work for you.
+* Note: You might need to change the SPARK_CORE_DEVICE_ID and SPARK_CORE_ACCESS_TOKEN env vars in this .sh file for this to work.

-Hit `http://localhost:5000` in a browser (NOTE, NOT :3000 like normal rails apps)
+Hit `http://localhost:5000` in a browser

+### Bomb and rebuild dev environment

+Remove sqlite database:

+    rm db/development.sqlite3

+Flush everything from Redis

+    redis-cli FLUSHALL

+Rebuild the database

+    bundle exec rake db:migrate

+Fire up the server again

+Note: this is encapsulated in script/bomb_and_rebuild.sh

-### Testing/Integrationy things
+### Dev tips

-### Summary/Retrospective time ( 10-11:30pm )

-Where we reflect on the badass shiz we did, write up blog stuff, etc
+You can put `binding.pry` pretty much anywhere in the code to bring up an interative debuging console.
+Then hit a brower make or whatever, and in the terminal where the start_server.sh script ran, you can type commands (like a var name) and see their value, etc.

+The "SQLite Professional Read-Only" OS X app is a nice free app to look at the data the app is generating in real time.